 It is a myth that men do not experience physical violence from partners.
-Physical abuse, like other forms of abuse, can be a tactic used to control.
+Physical abuse, like other forms of abuse, is often a tactic used to control.
 Those who use physical violence will do so if it is an effective form of abuse to use.
-It can be a way of policing or controlling your behaviour.
+It is a way of policing or controlling your behaviour.
 If more subtle forms of emotional abuse do not achieve what the abuser wants to achieve, or if they lack the emotional intelligence to be emotionally abusive, they may resort to violence.

-Despite what some people might think, it is not alwsays a loss of control.
+Despite what some people might think, it is not usually a loss of control.
 Rather, it can be both controlled and controlling.
-It may be aimed at areas of the body which can be concealed by clothing so no one else can see the injuries.
-Where there have been injuries to more exposed parts of the body for example, face neck and hands, the abuser will expect you to make an excuse to explain it away.
+It is usually aimed at areas of the body which can be concealed by clothing so no one else can see the injuries.
+Where there have been injuries to more exposed parts of the body for example; face neck and hands, the abuser expects you to make an excuse to explain it away.
 This can be humiliating, having to explain to friends/family/colleagues an obvious injury that you know was caused by your partner, hiding abuse in plain sight.
 The abuser can then rely on the threat of future violence as a means of control – any future incidents exist in the shadows of the worst incident.

 Physical violence can include, but is not limited to:

 • Throwing household objects

 • Sustain any injuries - even a scratch or small bruise?